 In December 2002, the Government adopted a formal cost recovery policy to improve the consistency, transparency and accountability of its cost recovery arrangements and promote the efficient allocation of resources.
 The underlying principle of the policy is that charges should be set to recover all the costs of products or services where it is efficient and effective to do so, where the beneficiaries are a narrow and identifiable group and where charging is consistent with Government policy objectives.
-Cost recovery policy is administered by the Department of Finance and outlined in the Australian Government Cost Recovery Guidelines (CRGs).
+Cost recovery policy is administered by the Department of Finance and outlined in the Australian Government Cost Recovery Guidelines [CRGs].

 APRA is a statutory authority set up under the APRA Act and is subject to the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
 The primary purpose of APRA is to regulate bodies in the financial sector (APRA Act, section 8).
-APRA is funded by an annual appropriation, which is based on industry levies after the deduction of the Treasurer's determination for monies collected for the Australian Securities and Investments Commission (ASIC), the Australian Taxation Office (ATO), the Department of Human Services (DHS), the Australian Competition and Consumer Commission (ACCC) and for implementing the Stronger Super - SuperStream initiative (APRA Act, section 50').
-In addition, APRA can charge fees for services and recover costs under section 51 of the APRA Act.
+APRA is Ifunded by an annual appropriation, which is based on industry levies after the deduction of the Treasurer's determination for monies collected for the Australian Securities and Investments Commission (ASIC), the Australian Taxation Office (ATO), the Australian Competition and Consumer Commission (ACCC) and for governing and maintaining the superannuation transactions network, which is undertaken by the Gateway Network Governance Body (APRA Act, section 50).
+For 2019-20 there was a small collection to recover costs incurred by The Treasury to undertake an APRA Capability review in 2018-19.
+In addition to the levies, APRA can charge fees for services and recover costs under section 51 of the APRA Act.